kingsharp21/crud_app/README.md

 `$ php artisan serve`

 Your Backend application is ready! - now run your frontend app

-NB: The app APIs run on port 8000 (ie http://127.0.0.1:8000 ). if you already have port 8000 runing a different app,
+NB: The app APIs run on port 8000 (ie http://127.0.0.1:8000 ). if you already have port 8000 runing a different app, change the port in your "config/BaseURL.js" file

-## RUN FRONTEND APP
+## RUN FRONTEND APP - React.js App

 Enter the folder with the application